-- Policy 30 Protected Landscapes identifying the setting of the South Downs National Park. - Policy 32 Quality of New Development ensuring development proposals understand and respond to their context. - Policy 34 Cultural & Heritage Assets managing development affecting heritage assets like Conservation Areas and Listed Buildings. - Policy 39 Infrastructure Provision ensuring that development proposals can be accommodated within the local infrastructure and contribute to improvements where necessary to ensure the proper planning of the area. - 3.8 Together, these policies provide the framework, within which the general conformity of the HNP with the development plan will be assessed.
+- Policy 26 Countryside Protection protecting the rural character of the countryside beyond defined settlement boundaries. - Policy 27 Settlement Coalescence preventing development that will lead to the coalescence of settlements. - Policy 30 Protected Landscapes identifying the setting of the South Downs National Park. - Policy 32 Quality of New Development ensuring development proposals understand and respond to their context. - Policy 34 Cultural & Heritage Assets managing development affecting heritage assets like Conservation Areas and Listed Buildings. - Policy 39 Infrastructure Provision ensuring that development proposals can be accommodated within the local infrastructure and contribute to improvements where necessary to ensure the proper planning of the area.

+3.8 Together, these policies provide the framework, within which the general conformity of the HNP with the development plan will be assessed.
 The policies referred to above are relevant to this neighbourhood plan.
 A small part of the Parish lies within the South Downs National Authority which has a recently adopted Local Plan.
-The Neighbourhood Plan does not allocate any development within this part of the Plan Area, however any future proposals will need to have regard to the South Downs National Park Local Plan. - 3.9 Of importance too are the number of planning applications consented for significant housing developments on the edge of the village.
-In the last four years, the final phase of the Parsonage Farm development has delivered 130 dwellings; 12 dwellings were delivered in Coopers Way, 102 homes were permitted on appeal on land east of Manor Close and 160 homes were permitted on appeal in West End Lane (this number has since been increased by a further 12 homes) making a total of 416 dwellings. - 3.10 The Horsham District Council Preferred Strategy 2013, shown below, defined Strategic Allocations for major housing development on land to the north of Horsham with smaller developments at Southwater and possibly Billingshurst.
+The Neighbourhood Plan does not allocate any development within this part of the Plan Area, however any future proposals will need to have regard to the South Downs National Park Local Plan.

+3.9 Of importance too are the number of planning applications consented for significant housing developments on the edge of the village.
+In the last four years, the final phase of the Parsonage Farm development has delivered 130 dwellings; 12 dwellings were delivered in Coopers Way, 102 homes were permitted on appeal on land east of Manor Close and 160 homes were permitted on appeal in West End Lane (this number has since been increased by a further 12 homes) making a total of 416 dwellings.

+3.10 The Horsham District Council Preferred Strategy 2013, shown below, defined Strategic Allocations for major housing development on land to the north of Horsham with smaller developments at Southwater and possibly Billingshurst.
 In that document Henfield Parish is not considered a strategic site for major development.

-However the HDPF is currently under review.
+3.11 Horsham District Council is now preparing a new Local Plan.
+Once adopted it will replace the HDPF.
+The Parish Council and the District Council have agreed arrangements to ensure that the emerging local plan and the submitted neighbourhood plan are complementary in the effects.
+These arrangements are set out in paragraphs 6.6 and 6.7 of this Plan.